luckboy/rsush/README.md

 # Rsush

 Rsush is Rust single Unix shell.
-This program is written in Rust programming language.
-This program is Unix shell.
+This program is written in the Rust programming language and is a Unix shell.

 ## Compliance with standard

 This shell is most compliant with the SUSv3 (Single UNIX Specification Version 3).
-Non-compliance with the SUSv3 is most caused size of the shell.
-This shell contains the built-in commands.
-These built-in commands are from the SUSv3.
-This program doesn't contain non-standard built-in commands.
+Non-compliance with the SUSv3 is mostly caused by the size of the shell.
+This shell contains the built-in commands from the SUSv3 and does not contain non-standard built-in commands.

 ## Installation